 Go Ahead and Do It!

-So if you are afraid that holding your baby might spoil him, or if you are hearing from other naysayers that you are spoiling your baby, hopefully now you can rest assure that you are actually doing the best thing for your baby.
-Actually you are doing more good, than not, by holding your baby.
-You will not spoil him so don’t worry!
+So if you are afraid that holding your baby might spoil them, or if you are hearing from other naysayers that you are spoiling your baby, hopefully now you can rest assured that you are doing the best thing for your baby.
+Actually, you are doing more good than not by holding your baby.
+You will not spoil them, so don’t worry!
 I promise!

 Have you ever worried that holding your baby might spoil him?
 Have you seen the benefits of holding your baby first-hand?